 Another more common factor is tree roots.
 Nearby trees will send out roots in search of water and nutrients, and a sewer line provides an ample supply of both.
 The roots gradually work their way into the pipe or its joints, causing it to clog over time.

 Another factor is blockages that aren’t caused by tree roots.
 These often come from flushing inappropriate items down drains and toilets.

 There are numerous signs that could indicate the need for sewer line repair.
 Some are ambiguous and could mean that there’s a more localized problem, like a clogged pipe.
 Others are a sure sign of needing sewer line repair:

-- You experience frequent toilet clogs and back-ups.
 Because your home’s toilets have a direct connection to your sewer line, this is often the first place you’ll notice signs of a sewer line issue.
 You may also notice water flowing up from drains whenever you flush the toilet.

-Repeatedly experiencing stopped up drains in sinks, tubs, and showers can sometimes be a sign.
+Stopped Up sinks, tubs, and showers can sometimes be a sign.
 If water builds up in them and drains very slowly, a blocked or damaged line may be the culprit.